"Unknown or Disabled User!" when authenticating in web mail using Windows Authentication.

 2. Click on "User Rights Assignment".

-3. In the right hand pane locate the following policy "Act as part of operating system" and right click and select "security".
+3. In the right hand pane locate the following policy "Act as part of operating system" and right click and select "Properties".

-4. Click on "add" and add the "ASPNET" account.
+4. Click on the Add button to add the required Windows account.

-6. Restart IIS for the changes to take effect.
+5. Restart IIS or the mail services for the changes to take effect.

 Product:MailEnable (Ent-Any)